 - Saturday Night Live had a recurring sketch in the late 1990's known as "The Delicious Dish", which focused on an eponymous cooking show on NPR.
-The hosts, Margaret Jo McCullen and Teri Rialto (Ana Gasteyer and Molly Shannon), are perpetually bored and discuss mundane, cooking-related topics.
+The hosts, Margaret Jo McCullen and Teri Rialto (Ana Gasteyer and Molly Shannon), sound perpetually bored on-air, and discuss mundane, cooking-related topics.
 They don't break character, even if they are contributing to a barrage of double entendres about a chef's "Schweddy Balls" (as heard in the most famous edition of the sketch, which is almost always featured in the annual SNL Christmas Clip Show).

 - Late-night comedy shows, such as The Daily Show with Jon Stewart, The Colbert Report, and so on, loved and still love to poke fun at C-SPAN for being a walking stereotype, with dull broadcasts of congressional sessions and very little levity outside of the occasional prank call.

 - The quiz show Remote Control had a category known as "Public Television", which featured difficult questions involving subjects such as science, as opposed to music and pop culture like the rest of the show.
 The host's spiel for the category claims that because only 8% of people actually watch public television, you won't know the answer.
 However, there were moments when a contestant correctly answered something from this category.
 Of course, the contestant in the linked clip couldn't name the lead singer of Queen: you win some, you lose some.

 - Played with in The Big Bang Theory episode "The Vengeance Formulation".
 Sheldon gets an interview with Ira Flatow on NPR's Science Friday to a discuss a "recent so-called discovery of magnetic monopoles in spin ices", since they wanted to "goose the ratings" for pledge week with something controversial.
 When Barry Kripke pumps helium into the office where Sheldon was doing the interview from, hilarity (and payback) ensues.